Skip to main content

 Rather than freeze a point-in-time latency table — numbers that drift with every provider release and every network condition — we publish the full latency distribution (p50/p95/p99 per provider, per run) alongside the labeled dataset and a one-command repro on our public /benchmarks page.

-The durable, defensible finding from that run: 63.74% truth-recall (522 of 819 labeled URLs), 87.7% scrape success, 0 errors.
+The durable, defensible finding from that run: 63.74% truth-recall (522 of 819 labeled URLs) — highest of the three — with 91.8% scrape success of reachable URLs and 0 errors.
 On search, CRW returns results with lower, more predictable latency than the alternatives because it aggregates engines in parallel rather than serializing through a single upstream.
 On scrape, CRW's lightweight Rust-based renderer is lower-latency than a full-Chromium pipeline while still handling JavaScript-heavy pages that simpler extractors can't.

 The tail behavior is what matters for user-facing AI agents: CRW's p95 stays close to its median, so occasional slowness is rare — the difference between "instant" and "noticeable" in an interactive flow.